 For the truly adventurous, extend your self-drive road trip from East Africa deep into southern Africa.
 Add Zambia, Zimbabwe, Botswana, and Namibia to your itinerary for an epic overland 4×4 safari across multiple borders.

-Extended Self-Drive Road Trips to Southern Africa
+Extended Road Trips to Southern Africa

-The Toyota Land Cruiser remains the most reliable 4×4 hire vehicle for rough African terrain, remote game parks, and long cross-border routes.
+The Toyota Land Cruiser remains the most reliable 4×4 vehicle for rough African terrain, remote game parks, and long cross-border routes.
 Rent a self-drive Land Cruiser from us in Kampala (Uganda), Kigali (Rwanda), Nairobi (Kenya), or Dar es Salaam (Tanzania) and hit the road on your own terms.

 The Ultimate Southern to East Africa Overland Route